Xxm4ef0xX/Aerospace-Cybersecurity-Lab/README.md

 -Implement security techniques tailored for resource-constrained embedded systems.
 -Contribute to the aerospace cybersecurity knowledge base within the Polish aerospace ecosystem.

+## Implementation Notes: Phase 5
+- **Channel Configuration:** Both HC-12 modules must be synced to **Channel 020** using the `AT+C020` command.
+- **Wiring (Crucial):** - Ensure the **TX** pin of the HC-12 is connected to the **RX** pin of the Raspberry Pi (GPIO 15 / Pin 10).
+  - Ensure the **RX** pin of the HC-12 is connected to the **TX** pin of the Raspberry Pi (GPIO 14 / Pin 8).
+  - A common GND between the Arduino and Raspberry Pi is mandatory for signal stability.

 **Project currently in development as part of a professional training path in Aerospace Cybersecurity.**

 **For detailed technical documentation and lab setup, see the /docs directory.**

+### Security Disclaimer
+The `KEY` used in the Phase 5 implementation is for laboratory demonstration purposes only.
+In a production aerospace environment, symmetric keys should be injected using a Hardware Security Module (HSM) or a secure key management system rather than being hardcoded in the source files.